-In our last newsletter, we asked ‘What is the third letter of the Greek alphabet?’
-Congratulations to Nancy Albanese of Givaudan for submitting the correct answer of Gamma.
+In our last newsletter, we asked ‘Which epic fantasy series from HBO was filmed on the Dalmatian coast in Split and Dubrovnik?’
+Congratulations to Ian Rabjohn of T-Systems for submitting the correct answer of Game of Thrones.
 Your prize is on its way to you!

 Enter This Month’s Cultural Awareness Competition

 Thanksgiving is celebrated next month on Thursday 22 November.
 Turkeys are traditionally eaten each year but what is the name of a baby turkey?

 Please write Quiz in the subject title.